Guide to Student Services at Ohlone College

 Disabled Students Programs and Services (DSPS)

-Disabled Students Programs and Services (DSPS) provides specialized placement, orientation, counseling, and registration to Deaf, Hard of Hearing, Learning Disabled, and any other students with disabilities.
-Special services, including special parking permits, are also available through this office.
+Disabled Students Programs and Services (DSPS) provides support services, mobility orientation, counseling, and registration to students with disabilities.
+Special disabled parking permits are also available through this office.

 Deaf and Hard of Hearing Students